Secure Your Server with Iptables Firewall

 Accept incoming ping requests

-sudo iptables -A INPUT -p icmp --icmp-type echo-request -j ACCEPT sudo iptables -A OUTPUT -p icmp --icmp-type echo-reply -j ACCEPT
+iptables -A INPUT -p icmp --icmp-type echo-request -j ACCEPT iptables -A OUTPUT -p icmp --icmp-type echo-reply -j ACCEPT

 Block a specific IP address

 iptables -A INPUT -j LOG --log-prefix "IPTABLES-DROPPED:" --log-level 7 iptables -A INPUT -j DROP

 Log files will be stored in the following locations: